arduino/docs-content/content/hardware/09.kits/maker/plug-and-make-kit/datasheet/datasheet.md

 ### Getting Started - IDE

 If you want to program your Arduino U while offline you need to install the Arduino® Desktop IDE **[1]**.
-To connect the **Arduino UNO R4 WiFi** to your computer, you will need a USB-C cable, which can also provide power to the board, as indicated by the LED (DL1).
+To connect the **Arduino UNO R4 WiFi** to your computer, you will need a USB-C® cable, which can also provide power to the board, as indicated by the LED (DL1).

 ### Getting Started - Arduino Web Editor